Legion (TV series): Season 3 (2019)

+Pre-production

 Development

 After completing work on the first season of Fargo at FX in 2014, Noah Hawley was presented with the opportunity to develop the first live-action television series based on the X-Men comics, of which he was a fan when growing up.
-Hawley was initially pitched two different ideas for the potential series, including an adaptation of the comics' Hellfire Club, but the ideas did not interest Hawley.
+Hawley was initially pitched two different ideas for the potential series, including an adaptation of the comics' Hellfire Club, but the ideas did not interest him.
 Instead, he worked with X-Men film series writer and producer Simon Kinberg to reverse-engineer an idea for the series.
 After discussing an "interesting show in this genre ... that isn't being done", the two settled on the character of David Haller / Legion.
 Hawley found the character interesting because of his mental illness, and for the potential of the series to depict his unique mindset.
 He pitched the series as "a deconstruction of a villain ... and a love story".

-In October 2015, FX ordered a pilot for Legion, with Marvel Television and FX Productions producing; FX Productions would handle the physical production.
+In October 2015, FX ordered a pilot for Legion, with Marvel Television and FX Productions producing, with the latter handling the physical production.
 Hawley was set to write the pilot, and executive produce the series alongside X-Men film producers Lauren Shuler Donner, Bryan Singer, and Kinberg, Marvel Television executives Jeph Loeb and Jim Chory, and Hawley's Fargo collaborator John Cameron.
 Steve Blackman, Alan Fine, Stan Lee, Joe Quesada, and Karim Zreik also executive produce.
 Hawley's initial script for the series was described as "less fractured", "cohesive [and] much more regular."
-However, he quickly reconceived the series "and decided more Eternal Sunshine of the Spotless Mind, Terrence Malick, more whimsy, more impressionistic and went in that direction."
+However, he quickly reconceived the series and decided "more Eternal Sunshine of the Spotless Mind, Terrence Malick, more whimsy, more impressionistic.".
 By January 2016, FX President John Landgraf was confident that the series would be picked up by the network, saying that "the vast majority of things that we pilot do go forward to series" and "the scripts [for Legion] are extraordinary."
 That May, FX ordered an eight-episode first season of Legion.